🚀 LightRAG: Simple and Fast Retrieval-Augmented Generation

 see test_neo4j.py for a working example.

-Using PostgreSQL for Storage
+Using PostgreSQL Storage

 For production level scenarios you will most likely want to leverage an enterprise solution.
 PostgreSQL can provide a one-stop solution for you as KV store, VectorDB (pgvector) and GraphDB (apache AGE).
+PostgreSQL version 16.6 or higher is supported.

 PostgreSQL is lightweight,the whole binary distribution including all necessary plugins can be zipped to 40MB: Ref to Windows Release as it is easy to install for Linux/Mac.